Neuroscience Research Components: Extramural

 • The Fertility and Infertility Branch (FIB) supports research aimed at alleviating human infertility and reproductive disorders, identifying new contraceptive leads, and expanding fundamental knowledge about the processes that underlie the success or failure of human reproduction.
 Within this portfolio, the branch supports neuroscience research on the following topics: neuroendocrine control of reproduction, including the cellular and molecular mechanisms within the brain that govern ovulation and gametogenesis; genetics of reproductive neuroendocrine diseases and disorders; neural basis of reproductive behavior, sexual function, and sex differentiation; neuro-immuno-endocrine axis in fertility regulation; effects of photoperiod, circadian rhythms, and appetite control on reproduction; and basic and clinical approaches, including the development of animal models through genetic engineering, cell/tissue culture, imaging techniques, and tissue transplantation.

 • The Gynecologic Health and Disease Branch (GHDB) supports basic, translational and clinical research programs related to gynecologic health across the reproductive lifespan.
 Within this portfolio, GHDB supports studies into the role of central neurologic mechanisms and peripheral innervation in gynecologic pain syndromes including chronic pelvic pain, painful menses (dysmenorrhea), sexual pain (dyspareunia), and vulvodynia/vestibulodynia.
 Interests include pelvic pain syndromes in the setting of apparent normal anatomy or in the presence of gynecologic pathology including endometriosis, adenomyosis, ovarian cysts, and fibroids as well as post-surgical pain.
-Particular emphasis is placed on multidisciplinary investigations to delineate the interaction between genetic, environmental, neurologic, and psychosocial factors in the development and treatment of chronic gynecologic pain disorders.
+Emphasis is placed on multidisciplinary investigations to delineate the interaction between genetic, environmental, neurologic, and psychosocial factors in the development and treatment of chronic gynecologic pain disorders.

 • The Intellectual and Developmental Disabilities Branch (IDDB) supports research on topics related to the genomic, cellular, circuit, behavioral, and clinical aspects of intellectual and developmental disabilities (IDDs).
 Within this portfolio, IDDB supports neuroscience research on the following topics: etiology and pathophysiology of abnormal nervous system development and function; screening, diagnosis, and management of IDDs; and technologies related to disorders identifiable by newborn screening and their natural histories and treatments.
 IDDB is interested in research on specific IDD-related disorders, including Down syndrome, Fragile X syndrome, Rett syndrome, autism spectrum disorders, inborn errors of metabolism, mitochondrial disorders, muscular dystrophies, self-injurious behaviors, chromosomal abnormalities, genetic/genomic syndromes, and epigenetic disorders.
 Researchers are encouraged to use multidisciplinary, integrative, and translational approaches to study gene-brain-behavior relationships, including genetics, epigenetics, genomics, proteomics, molecular, and cellular biology; neuroimaging; in vivo and in vitro electrophysiology; animal models; gene and cell therapies; clinical trials; and behavioral interventions.
 IDDB is also interested in research that examines the ethical, legal, and social implications of neuroethics research, especially as it pertains to people with IDDs.